-As the Father hath loved me, so I have loved you.
-Abide in my love, even as I abide in my Father's love.-JOHN XV.
-9, 10.
+"As the Father hath loved me, so I have loved you.
+Abide in my love, even as I abide in my Father's love."-JOHN 15:9.16

 CHRIST had taught His disciples that to abide in Him was to abide in His love.
-The hour of His suffering is nigh, and He cannot speak much more to them.
-They would doubtless have many questions to ask as to what that abiding in Him and His love is.
-He anticipates and meets their wishes, and gives them HIS OWN LIFE as the best exposition of His command.
+The hour of His suffering is nigh, and He cannot speak muchmore to them.
+They doubtless have many questions to ask as to what that abiding in Him and His love is.
+He anticipates and meets their wishes, and gives them His OWN LIFE as the best exposition of His command.
 As example and rule for their abiding in His love, they have to look to His abiding in the Father's love.
 In the light of His union with the Father, their union with Him will become clear.
 His life in the Father is the law of their life in Him.

 The thought is so high that we can hardly take it in, and is yet so clearly revealed, that we dare not neglect it.
-Do we not read in John vi. (verse 57), "As I live by the Father, even so he that eateth me, he shall live by me?"
-And the Saviour prays so distinctly (John xvii.
-22), "that they may be one even as we are one: I in them, and Thou in me."
+Do we not read in John 6 (ver.57), "As I live by the Father, even so he that eateth me, he shall live by me"?
+And the Saviour prays so distinctly (John 17:22), "that they may be one even as we are one: I in them, and Thou in me."
 The blessed union of Christ with the Father and His life in Him is the only rule of our thoughts and expectations in regard to our living and abiding in Him.

 Think first of the origin of that life of Christ in the Father.
 They were ONE-one in life and one in love.
 In this His abiding in the Father had its root.
-Though dwelling here on earth, He knew that He was One with the Father: that the Father's life was in Him, and His love on Him.
-Without this knowledge, abiding in the Father and His love would have been utterly impossible.
-And it is thus only that thou canst abide in Christ and His love.
-Know that thou art one with Him-one in the unity of nature.
-By His birth He became man, and took thy nature that He might be one with thee.
-By thy new birth thou becomest one with Him, and art made partaker of His Divine nature.
-The link that binds thee to Him is as real and close as bound Him to the Father -the link of a Divine life.
-Thy claim on Him is as sure and always availing as was His on the Father.
-Thy union with Him is as close.
+Though dwelling here on earth, He knew that He was one with the Father that the Father's life was in Him, and His love on Him.
+Without this, knowledge, abiding in the Father and His love would have been utterly impossible.
+And it is thus only that you can abide in Christ and His love.
+Know that you are one with Him-one in the unity of nature.
+By His birth He became man, and took your nature that He might be one with you.
+By your new, birth you become one with Him, and are made partaker of His divine nature.
+The link that binds you to Him is as real and close as bound Him to the Father -the link of a divine life.
+Your claim on Him is as sure and always availing as was His on the Father.
+Your union with Him is as close.

-And as it is the union of a Divine life, it is one of an infinite love.
-In His life of humiliation on earth He tasted the blessedness and strength of knowing Himself the object of an infinite love, and of dwelling in it all the day; from His own example He invites thee to learn that herein lies the secret of rest and joy.
-Thou art one with Him: yield thyself now to be loved by Him; let thine eyes and heart open to the love that shines and presses in on thee on every side.
+And as it is the union of a divine life, it is one of an infinite love.
+In His life of humiliation on earth He tasted the blessedness and strength of knowing Himself the object of an infinite love, and of dwelling in it al the day; from His own example He invites you to learn that herein lies the secret of rest and joy.
+You are on with Him: yield. yourself now to be loved by Him; le your eyes and heart open to the love that shines an presses in on you on every side.
 Abide in His love.